-Halfway between New Zealand and South America, there is a group of four small islands—Pitcairn, Henderson, Oeno, and Ducie.
+Halfway between New Zealand and South America, there is a group of four small islands — Pitcairn, Henderson, Oeno, and Ducie.
 Their combined land area is 47 square kilometres.
 The only inhabited island is Pitcairn; its population was last counted at 50 people.
-Henderson is the biggest island, with a square of 37.3 sq km (86 % of the whole).
+Henderson is the biggest island, with area of 37.3 sq km (86 % of the whole).
 Ducie and Oeno islands are small flat atolls approachable only by flat boats.
 Learn more about these mysterious islands on their official site, https://www.government.pn/.

 You will spend two days (32 hours) on the ship before you get to Pitcairn Island.
 The conditions are very good, and the ticket price covers all the meals, towels and linen, and transfers to and from your accommodation, so unless you suffer from sea sickness, you will likely enjoy your voyage.
 This chartered freighter accommodates 12 passengers in 6 twin cabins with private bathrooms.
 All the rooms on the ship are air-conditioned, and there is Wi-Fi.
 There is a shared dining area (meals are serviced buffet-style), a snack bar and two comfortable lounge areas with TVs and DVDs.
 Visitors may bring their own alcohol, but it's forbidden to smoke or vape both in shared areas and in cabins.
 It is possible to choose a 4, 11, or 18-day stay on the Pitcairn island (however, the latter option requires a visa).
 Booking a berth costs 6,000 NZ $ for both directions.
 The list of Pitcairn Specialist Agents is available on the website https://www.visitpitcairn.pn/booking-a-berth.